XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ### Recommendation

-For best performance in enterprise production environments, Ripple recommends running `rippled` on bare metal, with the following characteristics:
+For best performance in enterprise production environments, Ripple recommends running `rippled` on bare metal with the following characteristics:

 - Operating System: Ubuntu 16.04+
 - CPU: Intel Xeon 3+ GHz processor with 4 cores and hyperthreading enabled